Money Laundering: Cartels to Congress

 These fines can be substantial.
 The highest fine ($895,000) and largest number of counts (236), occurred in a case against a Taiwanese shipping company.

 The statutes for California political money laundering cases include Government Code §§ 84301, 84302, and 84301(a).
 Most prosecutions under California law have been for misdemeanors, but there have been exceptions.
 In addition to filing felony charges under the above Government Code sections, these cases can involve felony charges of Conspiracy (Pen.
 Code § 182(a)(1)), and Perjury (Pen.
 Code § 118).
 Anyone receiving political contributions should research the rules on the FPPC website.

-On November 24, 2010, former Republican House Majority Leader Tom "The Hammer" Delay was convicted of money laundering and conspiracy.
+On November 24, 2010, former Republican House Majority Leader Tom “The Hammer” Delay was convicted of money laundering and conspiracy.
 Prosecutors in Texas proved to the satisfaction of the jury that Delay conspired to use his Texas-based PAC to send $190,000 in corporate money to an arm of the Washington-based Republican National Committee.
-Delay, who effectively ran Congress during most of George W. Bush's presidency, was instrumental in implementing policies of George W. Bush; had he managed to be convicted while President Bush was still in office, he would have hoped for a Presidential pardon (or a commutation, such as the one Bush granted to Scooter Libby, when he commuted the length of Libby's sentence for perjury and lying during the investigation of the leak of Valerie Plame's job with the CIA).
-But the timing of Delay's conviction was overturned on appeal, but there are state and federal prosecutors throughout the country who are prepared to bring similar charges against other politicians if the evidence supports prosecution.
+Delay effectively ran Congress during most of George W. Bush’s presidency, and was instrumental in implementing policies of George W. Bush.
+Delay’s conviction was overturned on appeal, but there are state and federal prosecutors throughout the country who are prepared to bring similar charges against other politicians if the evidence supports prosecution.
 However, these cases are now harder to prove.
 In Skilling v.
 United States, the US Supreme Court ruled the prosecution must prove a quid pro quo in return for the money.
 The payment must amount to a bribe or a kickback.